Physical Development in Infancy

 Unused neurons are eliminated

-Allows established neurons to build more elaborate communication networks with other neurons
+Allows established neurons to build more elaborate communication networks with

 Development of nervous system proceeds most effectively through loss of cells